Breadcrumb

 David Meyer, Ph.D., joined DARPA in February 2025 as a program manager in the Microsystems Technology Office.

-His research interests include electronic, optoelectronic, and acoustic applications of ultrawide bandgap materials and devices, parallelization of microscale and nanoscale additive manufacturing, and multifunctional distributed membrane microsystems.
+His research interests include electronic, optoelectronic, and acoustic applications of compound semiconductor and ultrawide bandgap materials, advanced device engineering and microfabrication, and 3D microsystem design and manufacturing.

-Meyer previously served as the head of the Electromagnetic Technologies Branch at the Naval Research Laboratory, where he managed a host of basic and applied research projects related to emerging thin film materials and microwave & millimeter-wave analog electronics for defense applications.
+Meyer previously served as the head of the Electromagnetic Technologies Branch at the Naval Research Laboratory, where he managed a variety of basic and applied research projects related to emerging thin film materials and microwave- and millimeter-wave analog electronics for defense applications.
 At Penn State, Meyer focused on the development of silicon nitride passivation layers for gallium nitride high electron mobility transistors.

 Education